emillon/ocaml-nocrypto/README.md

 autodetection yet.
 You compiled the library with acceleration, but you are using it on a machine that does not support it.

-`pkg/pkg.ml build --accelerate false` force-disables non-portable code.
+`NOCRYPTO_ACCELERATE=false` force-disables non-portable code.

-`pkg/pkg.ml build --accelerate true` force-enables non-portable code.
+`NOCRYPTO_ACCELERATE=true` force-enables non-portable code.

-The flag can also be set via the `NOCRYPTO_ACCELERATE` environment variable.
-When unset, it maches the capabilities of the build machine.
+When this environment variable is unset, it matches the capabilities of the build machine.

 [![Build Status](https://travis-ci.org/mirleft/ocaml-nocrypto.svg?branch=master)](https://travis-ci.org/mirleft/ocaml-nocrypto)